The Trouble with Tinnitus

 “It just catapulted to a whole new region, so it’s funny how the two conditions played off each other,” he says “I spent about a month-and-half in an absolutely terrible state going back and forth to emergency, not being able to sleep, trying to do something to lessen the Tinnitus.
 When in actual fact what was really driving it up was the anxiety.
 I was in a really bad place, an extraordinarily bad place.”

-Having never experienced mental health issues before, Gary says the experience was eye opening.
+Having never experienced mental health issues before, Grant says the experience was eye opening.
 He regularly had panic attacks and couldn’t even visit with friends and family.

 He soon saw a psychiatrist, began taking medication, and started counselling.